 One day, while I was in a nice meditative state, I asked to be shown an image, set of images or motion picture scene that would help me to better understand and explain the importance of both grounding below and connecting above.
 The imagery that I received was perfect and made so much sense to me.
 So much so that I had to write this blog to share it with all of you who may be just as curious.

 Ok, the tether ball analogy made perfect sense.
-I asked for the next image to come to help unfold the lesson.
+I asked for the next image to come round things out.

 The next image that I saw in my meditation literally brought the whole lesson together into a perfect little package with a big red bow on top.
 The final ball that I was shown was a double-ended speed ball.
 For those who are not familiar, this ball is tethered to both the floor and the ceiling, or above and below.
 It is used in sports like martial arts and boxing for the sake of increasing balance, agility, precision, power, endurance and strength.
 (Arguably, all wonderful life skills to have, by the way.)
 When a double-ended speed ball is punched, it doesn't go floundering off into space like the tether ball because it is grounded from below; rather it comes back to position and quickly finds its center.
 And, because a double-ended speed ball is elevated off the ground, it allows better incorporation for all kinds of exercises and techniques that we wouldn't be able to have if the ball were simply laying on the ground.
 The double-ended speed ball is both elevated and stable.